 Is There a Different Way to React to Aggression from Other Types of Bears?

 Yes.
-When a person encounters a black bear, it’s best to talk calmly and move slowly away.
-It’s a different story with another omnivore namely, the grizzly bear.
+When a person encounters a black bear, it’s best to talk calmly, avoid looking it in the eye, and move slowly away.
+It’s a different story with another omnivore, namely, the grizzly bear.
 These animals can be very dangerous to humans.

 In the event of a grizzly attack, experts at the National Park Service advise you to ‘play dead.’
 Remain still on the ground, don’t make any noise, and wait until the grizzly is out of the vicinity before trying to move away.
 This is the exact opposite of what to do when dealing with a black bear.

 Both species are large and powerful.
 This makes it all the more important to have respect for these animals, their young, and their habitat.
 A person can practice safety and still enjoy the same wooded surroundings as these animals.

 - North American Black Bear Click here to learn more about these shy forest dwellers.

 - Black Bear Population by State Are you planning a trip.
 Check out this article to find out where you are most likely to encounter a black bear.

 - The Largest Black Bear in History Black bear are not the largest bear in the woods but they can get quite large.
 Check out the record holder here.